a22057916w/archlinux-kde-install-guide/README.md

 ## BACKUP and RESTORE

-This is a "one-liner" exemple, you will have to add a lot of exceptions to that one command.
+This is a "one-liner" exemple, you will have to add a lot of exceptions to the one command.
 Here is what I do.
 ```
 sudo su
 cd /